anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I'm not afraid of storms, for I'm learning how to sail my ship.
+Quote: The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails.

-By: Louisa May Alcott
+By: William Arthur Ward